mikiec84/RIOT-applications/game_of_life/README.md

 # Game of Life

 ## Introduction
-This example demonstrates Conway's Game of Life running on RIOT-OS, outputting the board via U8glib display and graphics driver.
+This example demonstrates Conway's Game of Life running on RIOT-OS, outputting the board via the U8g2 display and graphics driver.

 ![Game of Life](image.png)